reneklootwijk/node-mideahvac/README.md

 * Artel
 * Carrier

 The WiFi interface is provided by a dongle, called WiFi SmartKey (sk103), either connected to an USB type-A connector or a JST-HX type of connector.
 This dongle wraps the UART protocol used to communicate with the AC unit with a layer for authentication and encryption for communication with a mobile app via the Midea cloud or directly via a local LAN connection.
 However, it turned out the dongle is just connected to a serial interface (TTL level) of the AC unit.
 This means an alternative is to hook up directly to this serial interface and bypass the cloud, authentication and encryption stuff.
-More information on creating a custom dongle can be found [here](./CustomDongle.md), [here](https://github.com/reneklootwijk/mideahvac-dongle) and [here](https://github.com/dudanov/iot-uni-dongle).
+More information on creating a custom dongle can be found the [prerequisites](#prerequisites) section.

 This module supports direct communication using the WiFi SmartKey and direct communication via a TCP-serial bridge connected to the UART port of the appliance (e.g a custom dongle running [esp-link firmware](https://github.com/jeelabs/esp-link)).